Carroll County History Project Logo

 The goal of the Veterans Oral History Collection is not only to honor the courage and sacrifice of our local veterans, but also to preserve their memories as a lasting resource to help educate future generations.
 Their personal accounts help bring history to life, adding a context and perspective that you can’t find in a textbook.

-Explore more of our featured videos below or visit our complete Video Archive
+To explore more of our featured videos visit our complete video archive

 Get Involved

 The Community Media Center is happy to help you share your story.
-If you or someone you know would like to schedule an interview or if you would like to volunteer to help us and would like more information about the Carroll History Project, please contact us via Email or call 410--386-4415.
+If you or someone you know would like to schedule an interview or if you would like to volunteer to help us and would like more information about the Carroll History Project, contact us at history@carrollmediacenter.org or call 410-386-4415.

 Oral History Videos